JordanT111596/Email-Application/README.md

 * Determine the department (Sales, Development, Accounting), if none, leave blank
 * Generate a random String password
 * Have set methods to change the password, set the mailbox capacity, and define an alternate email address
-* Have get methods to displat the name, email, and mailbox capacity
+* Have get methods to display the name, email, and mailbox capacity